ncocana/ollivanders-shop-api-rest-Docker-MySQL/README.md

 Coverage is a tool for measuring the amount of code that is executed during automated tests.
 It provides a way to determine which parts of a codebase are being tested and which are not, which can help developers identify gaps in their test coverage and improve the overall quality of their code.

 As you can see, through multiple tests, I managed to achieve a coverage of 100%, making sure that all the code is being tested and it works as it should.
-There's a few files that are excluded from coverage through the ```.coveragerc``` file, such as tests, the ```setup.py``` file, and the ```init_db.py``` file.
-The reason to exclude this one is because is intended to execute through the ```python``` prompt and it would be difficult to test it as such without modify it; there is, however, a try/except statement to handle potential errors that may arise when connecting to the database or executing the SQL query to insert the mock data.
-These try/except statements are also excluded from coverage.
+There's a few files that are excluded from coverage through the ```.coveragerc``` file, such as tests, the ```setup.py``` file, and some try/except statements.

 To execute Coverage, write on the terminal: